-Thirty years farming in North Hokianga has given Trisha the practical skills needed for sculpture.
-And now that her three sons are grown and the farm sold she has the time to devote to her art.
-Trisha enjoys working in many mediums from hard stone to wood and soft stone, Darjit and ferro cement.
-After two years of study with the Learning Connexion she has successfully taken part in sculpture symposiums in Whangarei, Matamata and Auckland.
-She likes doing a variety of work, being versatile.
-But whatever it is, she believes art has to improve your day either through its boldness of its form or the inspiration of its subject.
+Thirty years of farming in North Hokianga has given Trisha the practical skills needed for sculpture.
+Now that her three sons are grown and the farm sold she has the time to devote to her art.
+Trisha enjoys working in many mediums from hard and soft stones to wood, Darjit and ferro cement.
+After two years of study with the Learning Connexion she has successfully taken part in sculpture symposia in Whangarei, Matamata and Auckland.
+She enjoys being versatile and doing a variety of work.
+Trisha believes art has to improve your day either through its boldness of its form or the inspiration of its subject.

 Oriah Rapley is a full time practising artist based in Taranaki.
-Rapley has pieces in national and International collections and her work has been in selected exhibitions including Homework exhibition at Puke Ariki, NZ sculpture onshore and Sculpture on the Peninsula.
-She has attended many symposiums around New Zealand including Te Kupenga international symposium.
+Oriah has pieces in national and International collections and her work has been in selected exhibitions including Homework exhibition at Puke Ariki, NZ Sculpture Onshore and Sculpture on the Peninsula.
+She has attended many symposia around New Zealand including Te Kupenga International Symposium.

-Her work is in constant refinement towards the purity of form, and acknowledges freedom of choice and embodiment.
-Using symbols such as the feather, waka and bird to provide subtle layers interwoven around movement / growth, exploration / expansion, freedom / expression, empowerment / transformation.
+Oriah’s work is in constant refinement towards the purity of form, and acknowledges freedom of choice and embodiment.
+Using symbols such as the feather, waka and bird to provide subtle layers interwoven around movement, growth, exploration, expansion, freedom, expression, empowerment and transformation.

 Anna Korver is an established New Zealand artist based in Taranaki.
-She finished her BFA in sculpture from the University of Canterbury in 2003 and has been working and exhibiting nationally and internationally since then.
-Korver has been a finalist in the Wallace awards twice, has attended over 50 national and international symposiums, was previously the co-owner of The Korver Molloy Gallery and Sculpture Park for 4 years, a trustee on the board of Eco Artists New Zealand for 10 years and an executive member of Te Kupenga stone sculpture society and selector for the 2018 international symposium.
+She finished her BFA in sculpture from the University of Canterbury in 2003 and has been working and exhibiting nationally and internationally ever since.
+Anna was a finalist in the Wallace Awards twice and has attended over 50 national and international symposia.
+Previously the co-owner of The Korver Molloy Gallery and Sculpture Park for 4 years, Anna has been a trustee on the board of Eco Artists New Zealand for 10 years and an executive member of Te Kupenga Stone Sculpture Society and selector for the 2018 International Symposium.

 Bodhi John Vincent

-Christchurch born Bodhi has been a professional artist for as long as he can remember.
-He has had exhibitions both overseas and throughout the country in New Zealand, attending three to six sculpture events per annum for the past twenty years.
+Christchurch-born Bodhi has been a professional artist for as long as he can remember.
 He attended design school in Wellington at the start of his career and elements of design do come into his work, however Bodhi’s style echoes more a classical training in the Fine Arts.
+Bodhi has exhibited both overseas and throughout New Zealand, and has attended up to six sculpture events per year for the past two decades.
 Having lived in Raumati South for over twenty years, he has a significant relationship with nature, and his work has an organic quality often involving sinuous lines and curvaceous forms.

 Natanahira Te Pona

-Steve Molloy is a multi award winning New Zealand artist and photographer and is the owner and director of the Molloy Gallery in New Plymouth.
-He works predominantly in object and installation sculpture, photography and painting, exhibiting in galleries as well as attending symposiums nationally and internationally.
-His photography has been shown in magazines, news papers, commercial business, galleries and exhibitions throughout the world and his monumental sculpture in public places both here and overseas.
-Molloy’s work is uniquely defined by his process of incorporating the use of fragmentation, movement, miniaturization, space and illusion as a tool to view normal scenes and objects in an abstract way.
+Steve Molloy is a multi-award winning New Zealand artist and photographer, and is the owner and director of the Molloy Gallery in New Plymouth.
+He works predominantly in object and installation sculpture, photography and painting, exhibiting in galleries as well as attending symposia nationally and internationally.
+Steve’s photography has been shown in magazines, newspapers, commercial businesses and galleries throughout the world and his sculptures are in public places in New Zealand and overseas.
+His work is uniquely defined by the process of incorporating fragmentation, movement, miniaturisation, space and illusion as a tool to view normal scenes and objects in an abstract way.

-Simone is a Swiss sculptor living and creating in New Zealand since 2009.
-She first came in contact with hard stone at the ‘Scuola di Scultura di Peccia’ (the Peccia Sculpture School) in Switzerland in 2002.
-She chooses to create in an abstract and minimalist style allowing the viewer to connect with her forms in their own way.
-Her art is a reflection of her passion for nature and her aim is to create sculptures which will stir the viewers soul, and entice to touch.
-Simone has been exhibiting her work in NZ and Switzerland since 2002 and has participated in several Symposia throughout NZ.
+Simone is a Swiss sculptor who has been living and creating in New Zealand since 2009.
+She first came in contact with hard stone at the ‘Scuola di Scultura di Peccia’ (Peccia Sculpture School) in Switzerland in 2002.
+Simone chooses to create in an abstract and minimalist style allowing the viewer to connect with her forms in their own way.
+Her art is a reflection of her passion for nature and she aims to create sculptures which will stir the viewer’s soul, and entice them to touch.
+Simone has exhibited her work in New Zealand and Switzerland and has participated in several symposia throughout New Zealand.

 Rory was raised in the Highlands of Scotland, in an area full of Pictish-Celtic stonework and archaeology.
 His schoolbook doodles attracted the attentions of his art teacher and he was introduced to the book “Celtic Art – Methods of Construction” by George Bain.
-Coincidentally My Bain had taught at his school fifty years previously and was a revivalist and promoter of the Celtic Arts.
-He studied metal craft and stone masonry in Germany prior to settling in New Zealand and now lives on the West Coast in Hokitika.
-His fascination with Celtic art and its iconography continues to influence his work.
-He has exhibited extensively and has several public art objects around New Zealand.
+Coincidentally Mr Bain had taught at his school fifty years previously and was a revivalist and promoter of the Celtic Arts.
+Rory studied metal craft and stone masonry in Germany prior to settling in New Zealand and now lives in Hokitika on the West Coast.
+His fascination with Celtic art and its iconography continues to influence his work and has exhibited extensively with several public art objects on display around New Zealand.

 Andrew studied at Ilam School of Fine Arts in Canterbury and has been sculpting in wood and stone for more than 30 years.
 Balancing full time work and his passion for expression has allowed him to look openly at all forms.
-His love of nature and all things universal offers no limits to what will be unveiled for his next masterpiece.
-Andrew has thoroughly enjoyed being part of symposiums across NZ including Golden Bay, Nelson and Tauranga.
+His love of nature and all things universal offers no limits on what will be unveiled for his next masterpiece.
+Andrew has thoroughly enjoyed being part of symposia across New Zealand including Golden Bay, Nelson and Tauranga.
 Exhibited widely, Andrew has been well received by the art fraternity including being awarded Sculptor of the Year by Trends Magazine.

 Te Arawa carver, Peter Akurangi, works in a variety of wood, stone and bone to produce intricate and detailed carvings.
 Peter started his carving passion over 20 years ago while attending a carving course in Wellington.
-His mastery and passion for his art continues to grow.
+Peter’s mastery and passion for his art continues to grow.
 Many of his designs evolve from a traditional foundation, incorporating historical designs pertaining to the area.
 Native wood or Oamaru stone are his preferred materials.